dnjstlr555/ml-agents-legacy/docs/Readme.md

-# Unity ML-Agents Toolkit Documentation
+# Unity ML-Agents Toolkit Documentation (Deprecated)
+Docs For 0.8.1 Version of ml-agents, education purpose only

 ## Installation & Set-up